Jump to topic

 Every review is then reviewed, edited, and ultimately approved by our staff optometrist Dr. Melody Huang, O.D..

 Always get an eye exam and contact lens fitting from an eye care professional before purchasing contact lenses online.
-Your eye doctor will be able to provide you with valuable insights and recommendations.
+Your eye doctor will be able to provide you with professional medical advice band recommendations.

 Many people with dry eyes find daily disposable contacts to be the best.
 Improper cleaning of reusable lenses leads to the buildup of protein, calcium, lipids, and other substances.
 Daily disposable lenses are discarded after a day of wear, eliminating this.

-Proclear 1 Day is the only lens that is FDA-approved to improve lens-related dryness and discomfort.
+Proclear contacts are the only lens that is FDA-approved to improve lens-related dryness and discomfort.
 They are made with PC Technology™ that uses Phosphorylcholine (PC).
 This material attracts water and keeps lenses hydrated all day.